duckdb/duckdb-web/docs/sql/query_syntax/filter.md

 |:---|:---|:---|:---|:---|
 | 1474561 | 25804801 | 50749441 | 76431361 | 87500001 |

-This will produce NULL values whenever the first evaluation of the CASE WHEN clause returns a NULL:
+This will produce `NULL` values whenever the first evaluation of the `CASE WHEN` clause returns a `NULL`:

 ```sql
 SELECT